 Although standard email ports are blocked, you can choose a non-standard port to send email through.
 You can also take advantage of the mail services offered by Compute Engine partners.

 SendGrid and Mailgun are Compute Engine's third-party partners that offer a free tier for Compute Engine customers to set up and send email through their servers.
-If you don't have a Google Apps account, use these third-party partner to take advantage of features like click tracking, analytics, APIs, and other features to meet your email needs.
+If you don't have a Google Apps account, use these third-party partners to take advantage of features like click tracking, analytics, APIs, and other features to meet your email needs.

 Alternatively, if you are familiar with Google Apps and are already paying for a Google Apps account that supports email, you can set up a relay service to send email through Google Apps.
 Note that Gmail and Google Apps enforce limits for email activity.
 For details, see Google Apps email sending limits.

 - To use SendGrid or Mailgun: Follow the instructions for Sending Email using SendGrid or Sending Email using Mailgun.